 Figure 1.
 Hysteresis loop formation of samples sintered from 600 to 1400 oC

-*Abstract of the thesis (Doctor of Philosophy) by Farah Nabilah Shafiee
+*Abstract of the thesis (Master) by Farah Nabilah Shafiee

 For further information please contact: